Be a Tracking Leader

 Senior Tracking Leader Qualifications

-- Completion of at least two seasons as a Tracking Leader
+- Completion of at least three seasons as a Tracking Leader

 - CyberTracker Track and Sign Evaluation: Level 3 or higher